-NBCC, in coalition with other counseling organizations, passed legislation to remove those restrictions and allow for independent practice.
-After further advocacy, the DOD established qualifications for independent practice in December 2011.
+NBCC, in coalition with other counseling organizations, passed legislation to remove restrictions prohibiting independent practice for counselors.
+In July 2014, the DOD established a final rule granting independent practice authority for counselors.

 Read more about the history of counselor practice under TRICARE.

-In July 2011, the DOD authorized the Army Substance Abuse Program (ASAP) to employ licensed counselors as independent practitioners.
-This policy was a great success for NBCC’s advocacy efforts for counselor parity within the military health system.
+The DOD has authorized the Behavioral Health Service Line to employ licensed counselors as independent practitioners.
+This policy was a first step toward counselor parity within the military health system.

-The policy change also coincided with an ASAP national hiring initiative for substance abuse counselors, which increased the opportunities for counselors to serve military personnel.
+The policy change also coincided with a Behavioral Health Service Line national hiring initiative for substance abuse counselors, which increased the opportunities for counselors to serve military personnel.